A Better Tomorrow III: Love & Death in Saigon: Plot

 Kit later meets Michael in an abandoned temple to give him two plane tickets to leave Saigon with Mark.
 However, they are unexpectedly swarmed by Việt Cộng troops who attempt to execute them.
 Pat, a soldier and friend of Mark and Michael, strays into the temple which triggers a firefight with the Viet Cong.
 Michael is shot but is able to escape with Kit and Pat onto a jeep.
 During the ride however, Michael falls off and is surrounded by the Viet Cong which forces Pat and Kit to use a mortar that lands too close to Michael.

 Believing Michael to be dead, Mark confronts Kit in her hotel room and accuses her of betrayal and keeping secrets from him.
 Their spat becomes physical with Mark hitting her and telling her he wants nothing to do with her before leaving.
 Later, Mark is met by Pat who takes him to an ambulance where Michael had been recovering.

 Meanwhile, a despondent Kit prepares a bomb that she plans to detonate during her planned meeting with Ho and the Vietnamese warlord.
 During the meeting, however, the warlord attempts to double-cross Ho leading to a shoot-out.
 When the gun battle dies down, Mark arrives dual wielding two M-16 rifles, intending to exact revenge on Ho.
 Another shoot-out ensues, this time between Ho and Mark, during which Kit is shot by one of Ho's henchmen.
 Ho, however, is furious that Kit had become collateral and shoots his henchman.
 Ho prepares to execute Mark only to be shot by the warlord firing from a window.
 Mark catches Ho and uses his gun to shoot back at the warlord; Mark then cradles Ho who dies in his arms.

 Pat and Michael arrive in the same ambulance to help Mark escape with the wounded Kit.
 The four are pursued by the warlord in an M48 Patton tank but Mark manages to destroy the tank with mortars, killing the warlord.

-Mark and Michael then rush a dying Kit to the US Embassy in Saigon, where a mass evacuation is on-going as a result of the Fall of Saigon.
-Showing Kit's travel pass to the guards, the three are granted passage on the last US helicopter leaving the embassy which lifts off just as the crowds rush through the gates and the North Vietnamese flag is raised.
+Mark and Michael then rush a dying Kit to Tan Son Nhat airport, where a mass evacuation is on-going as a result of the Fall of Saigon.
+Showing Kit's travel pass to the guards, the three are granted passage on the last helicopter leaving the airport which lifts off just as the North Vietnamese army rush through the tarmac and the Viet Cong flag is raised.